rohiit-chaurasiya/SearchingFashion/README.md

 # SearchingFashion

 ![searchingF](https://github.com/RohitAayushmaan/SearchingFashion/assets/52812829/a1a3ab78-d476-4198-baad-71ea4409d162)

 ![o1](https://github.com/RohitAayushmaan/SearchingFashion/assets/52812829/b1597072-0477-4124-b4fe-88c7aa9edb93)

 This app is build with [Python]() , [Flask API](), [HTML](), [CSS](), and [Bootstrap]().

+This project matched clothing items from social videos with an image gallery.Used the VGG16 Model for image matching and the Faster-RCNN Model for clothing item detection and localization in the videos

 ## Machine Learning Based Project for Image Classification &amp; Video Processing .